 Navigating is the basis of all the accumulated knowledge on the underlying pages.
 Here I’m going to try to highlight different forms of navigating that I like to use or have knowledge of.

 For every mean of navigation only the bare minimum is discussed.
 As a result, I will not, if at all, go into why one way of navigating is preferable to another.
 There are too many variables that affect this.

-Sometimes we just have to make ends meet.
+Often we just have make with what we have.
+Making the best of the situation.
 This can be accomplished by accumulating as much knowledge as possible.

 My Dutch topographic maps are freely provided by Scouting Were-Di.